CloudLabsAI-Azure/Fabric-Analytics-in-aday/lab-guide/lab4.1.md

 ## Task 2: Create a connection to Snowflake

 Notice the five queries are pasted and now you have the Queries panel on the left.
-Since we do not have a connection created for Snowflake, you will see a warning message requesting you to configure the connection.
+Since we do not have a connection created for Snowflake, you will see a warning message requesting that you configure the connection.

 1. Select **Configure connection**.